Bibhash7/ResumeSage/README.md

   - Utilizes Ollama for reviewing and analyzing resumes to provide insightful feedback.

 - **Secure File Handling**
-  - Resumes are securely uploaded to an S3 bucket for processing.
+  - Resumes are securely uploaded to an Aws Localstack S3 bucket via presigned url for processing.

 - **Email Notifications**
   - Sends review results to the user’s email stored in Django sessions.